Initially, the term codependency applied to those living in households with a substance abuser.

 What are some of the signs that you may be caretaking?

-Other people’s ability to take care of themselves seems unlikely.
+• The ability of others to take care of themselves seems unlikely.
 So, you tend to solve their problems without first giving them the chance to try it themselves.

 On the other hand, you display caregiving when you offer a helping hand to someone who truly needs it.
 You accept what you can’t control and deal with the situation and the person compassionately.